pauljickling/Dream-Stream/README.md

 nameSwitch function in the collectdata.js file (starts at line 56), or contact the author so this can be corrected.

-### Q:

-Is there any way to filter players by language?

-### A:

-This will be added in a future version.

 ## LICENSE

 Dream Stream is (c) 2016 Paul Jickling and made available under the MIT license